microsoft/FishStore/README.md

 FishStore performs partial parsing of the ingested data (based on active PSFs) in a fast, parallel, and micro-batched manner, and hash indexes records for subsequent fast PSF-based retrieval.
-To accomplish its goals, FishStore leverages and extends the FASTER hash key-value store, and uses an unmodified parser interface for fast parsing (we use [simdjson](https://github.com/lemire/simdjson) in many of our examples).
+To accomplish its goals, FishStore leverages and extends the [FASTER](https://github.com/microsoft/FASTER) hash key-value store, and uses an unmodified parser interface for fast parsing (we use [simdjson](https://github.com/lemire/simdjson) in many of our examples).

-FishStore is being open-sourced as a research prototype.
-You can read more about the concepts behind FishStore in our recent [research paper](https://badrish.net/papers/fishstore-sigmod19.pdf).
-Note that the research paper uses Mison as its parser, whereas this release provides a generic parser interface model, with simdjson as an out-of-the-box example.
+FishStore is being open-sourced as a research prototype, by researchers from Microsoft Research and the University of Utah.
+You can read more about the concepts behind FishStore in the SIGMOD 2019 [research paper](https://badrish.net/papers/fishstore-sigmod19.pdf).
+Note that the research paper uses [Mison](http://www.vldb.org/pvldb/vol10/p1118-li.pdf) as its parser, whereas this open-source release of FishStore provides a generic parser interface model, with simdjson as an out-of-the-box example.

 For detailed usage of FishStore, please refer to [our tutorial](tutorial.md).